karask/bitcoinpos/README.md

 # Introduction
 This is a simple Bitcoin Point of Sale application for android devices.
-It supports pre-set items.
+It supports pre-set items and discounts.

 It currently supports the following languages: English and Greek.